-Once the software is activated, the license number and the e-mail address used for activation can be viewed in the About... window of the software.
+Once the software is activated, the license number and e-mail address used for activation is shown in the About... window of the software.

 4 Updating the software

 You can also check whether an update is available for the software at any time using the main interface menu? > Check for update.